Goals

 module.
 Start by reviewing the implementation of the trap_handler

 function.
-This function is installed using interrupts_set_mtvec
+This trap function is installed using interrupts_set_mtvec

 and will be called for every trap.
 If the trap was due to an external interrupt, it dispatches to the registered handler.
 All other trap causes are an unrecoverable fatal exception, so the functions prints an error message and exits with mango_abort